 Expert Tips

-- Spoon and level the flour into the measuring cups for baking accuracy.
+- Spoon and level the flour into measuring cups for baking accuracy.

 - Start the Kodiak muffins at a high temperature for a short time to activate the baking powder and allow the muffins to shoot up quickly.
-Then, turn the heat down and continue to cook the muffins.
+Then, reduce the heat down and continue baking the muffins.

-- Freeze –Let the muffins cool completely.
+- Freeze: Let the muffins cool completely.
 Then, transfer the cool muffins to a freezer-safe container or bag.
-The Kodiak Cakes pumpkin muffins freeze for two months, but I doubt you can wait that long.
-Better yet, double the recipe so you can freeze a batch for easy muffins at another time.
+The Kodiak Cakes pumpkin muffins freeze for 2-3 months.
+You can also double the recipe to freeze a batch for easy muffins another time.

 Frequently Asked Questions